daverdal/missingpersons/API_CHANGES_FOR_MCP.md

         },
         "filename": {
           "type": "string",
-          "description": "The filename of the photo to delete" }
+          "description": "The filename of the photo to delete (as returned by GET /api/loved-ones/:id/photos, e.g., '1234567890-photo.jpg')"
+        }
       }
     }